top of page

 I am overwhelmingly thankful

-Here are a few of the tales I found etched on rocks
+Here are a few of the stories I found etched on rocks

-found along the banks of the river of heaven . . .
+along the banks of the River of Heaven . . .

-But now, let me offer my closing apology:
+And now, let me offer a closing apology

 you will discover your own . . .